envato/event_sourcery/docs/core-concepts.md

 ## Tour of an EventSourcery Application

 Below is a high level view of a CQRS, event-sourced application built using EventSourcery.
-All of the pieces in blue in the diagram below are provided by EventSourcery.
+The pieces in blue in the diagram below can be created using building blocks provided by EventSourcery.

 ![Application Tour](./images/application-tour.png)